-The mission of their governance and accountability group, according to their website, is: Education's primary governance challenges derive from weaknesses in inclusiveness (democratic governance), fairness (equitable governance), and public accountability (transparent and incontestable governance).
-Good governance is regarded today as a major prerequisite for improving effectiveness and efficiency in service delivery and for meeting the needs of the poorest...
+The mission of their governance and accountability group, according to their website, is: Good governance is regarded today as a major prerequisite for improving effectiveness and efficiency in service delivery and for meeting the needs of the poorest...
 Since launching its programme on Ethics and corruption in Education in 2001, IIEP has drawn invaluable insights into the importance of a sectoral approach for diagnosing risks and formulating relevant measures.
 Integrity planning has emerged as a path for assessing the possible risks of corruption and addressing issues of transparency and accountability.
 In the next years, IIEP will build an evidence base for the most critical and effective use of open education data for improving integrity planning in education.'